French Cooking Terms Deciphered

 A circular case of puff pastry filled with either veggie, fish or meat.

-Now that you’ve got the hang of these French cooking terms, try some of these French recipes.
+Now that you’ve got the hang of these French cooking terms, try some of these classic French recipes.